jamesquietly/AstroJump/README.md

 A simple platform jumping game where you must keep jumping upwards on platforms to avoid falling into the rising lava.
 Before the game starts you can choose to have one of the preset songs as background music or search youtube for songs.

+Gamplay mechanics:<br />
+Tilt the devive left or right to move the player left or right<br />
+Player will move upward if the land on a platform<br />

 Written in Swift

 Uses:<br />